Home > All Recipes > Breakfast > Almond Croissants With Almond Cream Filling

 Almond Cream Filling

 • In the work bowl of a stand mixer fitted with the paddle attachment, add the butter and sugar.
 Beat on medium-high speed until smooth and creamy.
-Add the almond flour, ap flour, salt, egg, and almond extract and beat until smooth and creamy.
+Add the almond flour, ap flour, salt, egg, and almond extract and beat until smooth and creamy, about 2 minutes.

 8 tablespoons (1 stick) unsalted butter, 1/2 cup granulated sugar, 1 cup blanched almond flour, 1 tablespoon all-purpose flour, 1/4 teaspoons salt, 1 large egg, 1/4 teaspoon almond extract